amyfromandi/microserviceProject/README.md

     response = call_microservice()
     print(response)
 ```

 Or you can use the Django Rest Framework UI.
-Go to your local browser and navigate to:
+Go to your local browser and navigate to
+the microservice endpoint:
 http://127.0.0.1:8000/postlatlong/

+**Request**:
-Post your latitude and longitude array here and you will receive the response.
+Post your latitude and longitude JSON in the Content text field and select POST.

 ![img.png](img.png)

+**Response**:
+The microservice will return a JSON of all the birds in this location from the
+last 30 days.

 ![img_1.png](img_1.png)
 ## Contributing